Flexible working and the right to request

 The Equality Act 2010 provides the strongest protection for many parents and carers who need to change their hours to work more flexibly.
 It protects workers and employees from discrimination and is a day one right.

-Working Families is delighted to have proposed a set of flexible working reforms to Yasmin Qureshi MP and worked alongside her to develop the Employment Relations (Flexible Working) Bill which is coming into force next year and will remove barriers for millions of employees so they can access the flexible working arrangements they need to thrive.
+Working Families is delighted to have proposed a set of flexible working reforms to Yasmin Qureshi MP and worked alongside her to develop the Employment Relations (Flexible Working) Act which came into force on 6th April this year.

 Who can make a flexible working request?

 Anyone can make an informal request to work flexibly, but certain employees have extra protection in law.
-Currently, any employee with 26 weeks of service with the same employer has the statutory right to make a flexible working request.
-An employee can only make one request under the statutory regime in any 12-month period.
-You don’t have to be a parent or carer.
+From 6th April 2024, any employee has the right to make a statutory flexible working request from the first day of their employment (although this does not cover the recruitment period) and an employee can make two requests under the statutory regime in any 12-month period.
+You don’t have to be a parent or carer, a flexible working request can be made for any reason.

 Making the request